Next-Gen Wearables: The Best Smart Rings of 2025

 Look at The Details: Check the logos and words on the device.
 Real ones have sharp, clear engravings or printing.
 Fakes often have fuzzy, shallow, or misaligned logos and text.

-Check The Health Sensors: A major point of NexGen wearables is health tracking.
+Check The Health Sensors: A major point of NexGen devices is health tracking.
 The heart rate monitor, step counter, and sleep tracker should give reliable, consistent information.
 You can test the step counter by counting your own steps and comparing the number to the device's reading.
 Fakes often have bad sensors that give wrong information, which can be a health risk.

 Test The Features: Make sure all the buttons work correctly and the screen is clear and responsive.
 Fakes may have buttons that do nothing or a screen that is dim and slow to react.